mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 Stdin text is appended to any existing command line PROMPT.

-Input sequences "_\\n_" and "_\\t_" are only treated specially (as escaped new lines and tabs) in restart, start and stop sequences!
+Input sequences "_\\n_" and "_\\t_" are only treated specially (as escaped new lines and tabs) in restart, start and stop sequences.

 The moderation endpoint can be accessed by setting the model name to _omni-moderation-latest_ (or _text-moderation-latest_).